Day by Day Itinerary

 * 3 nights accommodation in Kusadasi on half board basis

-* Full day Ephesus and the house of Virgin Mary tour with lunch
+* Full-day Ephesus and the house of the Virgin Mary tour with lunch

 * 2 nights accommodation in Cappadocia on half board basis

 * Full-day Cappadocia North tour with lunch

 * Entrances to historical sites during guided excursions